blackwhitehere/acme-disk-use/README.md

 - **Human-Readable Output**: Automatically formats sizes in B, KB, MB, GB, or TB
 - **Flexible Cache Location**: Configurable via environment variable or defaults to `~/.cache/acme-disk-use/`

+## Design Principle

+`acme-disk-use` exploits the write pattern described above—where applications write immutable files into incrementally-created nested directories—to dramatically outperform `du` on repeated scans.

+### How It Works

+**Traditional tools like `du`** traverse the entire directory tree on every invocation, stat-ing and summing every file regardless of whether anything changed.
+For large trees with hundreds of thousands of files, this becomes prohibitively expensive.

+**`acme-disk-use` takes a different approach:**

+1. **Per-Directory Caching**: Computes and caches the total disk usage for each directory separately, storing these aggregates in a compact binary cache
+2. **Smart Invalidation**: On subsequent runs, checks each directory's modification time (mtime) and presence of new subdirectories to identify what has changed
+3. **Selective Re-scanning**: Only re-traverses directories that have been modified or contain new content, reusing cached totals for everything else
+4. **Delta Merging**: Combines the freshly computed sizes from changed directories with cached values from stable directories to produce the final total

+### Performance Impact

+Because immutable-file workloads rarely modify old directories, the vast majority of the tree remains unchanged between scans.
+This means:

+- **Warm-cache runs** skip full I/O and become dominated by fast metadata checks
+- **Only changed paths** trigger actual file traversal
+- **Cached totals** eliminate redundant work for stable subtrees

+The result: `acme-disk-use` with a warm cache is **~10x faster** than `du` on typical workloads (see benchmark results below), since it avoids re-reading files that haven't changed.

 ## Installation

 ### From crates.io (Recommended)